Barcode: Linear barcodes

+2D barcodes

+2D barcodes consist of bars, but use both dimensions for encoding.

-Matrix (2D) barcodes
+Matrix (2D) codes

-A matrix code, also termed a 2D barcode (although not using bars as such) or simply a 2D code, is a two-dimensional way to represent information.
-It is similar to a linear (1-dimensional) barcode, but can represent more data per unit area.
+A matrix code or simply a 2D code, is a two-dimensional way to represent information.
+It can represent more data per unit area.
+Apart from dots various other patterns can be used.

 Example images

 In popular culture

 In architecture, a building in Lingang New City by German architects Gerkan, Marg and Partners incorporates a barcode design, as does a shopping mall called Shtrikh-kod (Russian for barcode) in Narodnaya ulitsa ("People's Street") in the Nevskiy district of St. Petersburg, Russia.

 In media, in 2011, the National Film Board of Canada and ARTE France launched a web documentary entitled Barcode.tv, which allows users to view films about everyday objects by scanning the product's barcode with their iPhone camera.

 In professional wrestling, the WWE stable D-Generation X incorporated a barcode into their entrance video, as well as on a T-shirt.

-In the TV series Dark Angel, the protagonist and the other transgenics in the Manticore X-series have barcodes on the back of their necks.

 In video games, the protagonist of the Hitman video game series has a barcode tattoo on the back of his head; QR codes can also be scanned in a side mission in Watch Dogs.

 The 2018 videogame Judgment features QR Codes that protagonist Takayuki Yagami can photograph with his phone camera.
 These are mostly to unlock parts for Yagami's Drone.

-In the films Back to the Future Part II and The Handmaid's Tale, cars in the future are depicted with barcode licence plates.

-In the Terminator films, Skynet burns barcodes onto the inside surface of the wrists of captive humans (in a similar location to the WW2 concentration camp tattoos) as a unique identifier.

-In music, Dave Davies of The Kinks released a solo album in 1980, AFL1-3603, which featured a giant barcode on the front cover in place of the musician's head.
-The album's name was also the barcode number.

-The April 1978 issue of Mad Magazine featured a giant barcode on the cover, with the blurb "[Mad] Hopes this issue jams up every computer in the country...for forcing us to deface our covers with this yecchy UPC symbol from now on!"

 Interactive Textbooks were first published by Harcourt College Publishers to Expand Education Technology with Interactive Textbooks.

 Designed barcodes

-Some brands integrate custom designs into barcodes (while keeping them readable) on their consumer products.
+Some companies integrate custom designs into barcodes on their consumer products without impairing their readability.

-Hoaxes about barcodes
+Opposition

-There was minor skepticism from conspiracy theorists, who considered barcodes to be an intrusive surveillance technology, and from some Christians, pioneered by a 1982 book The New Money System 666 by Mary Stewart Relfe, who thought the codes hid the number 666, representing the "Number of the Beast".
+Some have regarded barcodes to be an intrusive surveillance technology.
+Some Christians, pioneered by a 1982 book The New Money System 666 by Mary Stewart Relfe, believe the codes hide the number 666, representing the "Number of the beast".
 Old Believers, a separation of the Russian Orthodox Church, believe barcodes are the stamp of the Antichrist.
 Television host Phil Donahue described barcodes as a "corporate plot against consumers".